zerogravity114/ruby_hashpass/README.md

 ruby_hashpass
 =============

-A simple Ruby program which takes a string and gives you a sha512 hash for an /etc/shadow file
+A simple Ruby program which asks for a password and returns a sha512 hash for an /etc/shadow file